 LSTclock: sidereal time clock

-LSTclock is an app for iPhone, iPad, iPod touch, and Apple Watch to display the local sidereal time (LST) at registered location(s).
-The minimum system requirement is iOS/iPadOS 15 and/or watchOS 9.
+LSTclock is an app for iPhone, iPad, and Apple Watch that displays the local sidereal time (LST) at registered location(s).
+The minimum system requirement is iOS/iPadOS 17 and/or watchOS 10.

 The main features are: